clc3-CloudComputing/clc3-ws23/2 -Continuous-Integration/exercise2.3/README.md

-# Exercise 2.3: Scan code with SonarCloud triggered by GitHub Actions
+# Optional Exercise 2.3: Scan code with SonarCloud triggered by GitHub Actions

 In this exercise, you will scan your code with [SonarCloud](https://sonarcloud.io/) to detect bugs, vulnerabilities, and code smells.
 To trigger a scan, a GitHub Action will be configured that reacts on each new Pull Request (PR).